smohadjer/filterlist/README.md

-The filterList.js is a vanilla js script with no dependency that can be used to filter HTML lists.
-Lists can be filtered using URL parameters or form fields by simply setting data attrbiutes on list items that correspond to name of those parameters or form fields.
+filterList.js is a vanilla js script with no dependency that can be used to filter any HTML list or group of elements.
+Filter can be set via URL parameters or form elements by adding appropriate data attrbiutes to list items.
 For examples see [demo page](https://smohadjer.github.io/filterList/demo/demo.html).

 ### How to use
 - Add script to the bottom of your page before closing body tag and then initialise "FilterList" class: